riebl/vanetza/README.md

 # Authors

-Development of Vanetza is part of ongoing research work at Technische Hochschule Ingolstadt.
+Development of Vanetza is part of ongoing research work at [Technische Hochschule Ingolstadt](https://www.thi.de/forschung/carissma/labore/car2x-testlabor/).
 Maintenance is coordinated by Raphael Riebl.
 Contributions are happily accepted.

 # License

-Vanetza is licensed under LGPLv3, see LICENSE.md for details.
+Vanetza is licensed under LGPLv3, see [license file](LICENSE.md) for details.